elfmaster/shiva_blogposts/shiva_introduction.md

 #### Shiva patches (MicroPatch mode)

-##### What is a Shiva patch?
+##### _What is a Shiva patch?_

 Shiva patches are generally written in C. There are various Shiva specific C macros that can be leveraged to accomplish patching capabilities such as helper macros, transform macros, register pairing, and dwarf capabilities.
 These will be discussed during various patching examples in this blog-post.
 Shiva patches are compiled into the form of ELF relocatable object files.
 Specifically they must be compiled with a large code model (i.e. gcc -mcmodel=large -c patch.c -o patch.o) Shiva uses ELF relocatable objects as patch objects due to the rich relocatable and symbolic meta-data.
 Relocatable code contains all of the meta-data necessary to build an entire program image from the one or more compilation units (object files).
 The relocation meta-data in ELF relocatable objects describe how to link at a more granular level than the relocation types processed by ld-linux.so for dynamic linking ELF shared objects.

-##### Why Relocatable objects?
+##### _Why Relocatable objects?_

 ELF relocatable objects contain .text code and the meta-data that describes how to symbolically link that code *(memory references, function calls, branches, etc.)*.
 ELF relocatable objects  have granular relocation meta-data compared to shared object files.
 In my experience ET_REL objects are inherently the superior format for ELF binary patching *due to the intrinsic relationship between binary patching and linking*.
 Relocatable objects are files that contain code and data that have not yet been linked into a contiguous memory region and contain un-bound symbols.
 Embedded around the code are the meta-data that describe how to patch it (link it).
 These meta-data are called ELF relocation records.
 The ELF section `.rela.text` for example describes what code-locations within the .text section must be patched by `"/bin/ld"` in order to resolve the instruction reference to the target symbol; The target ELF symbol may live within the same compilation unit as the relocated code, or in another compilation unit.
 Shiva aims to harness the existing power of ELF relocatable objects while also extending the ELF ABI to evolve the state-of-the-art in ELF program transformation through enhanced linking concepts.

+##### Shiva shared object symbol interposing

+Shiva, despite it using ET_REL objects as patches, does support a certain type of shared object patching that we will discuss in depth throughout later blog-posts.
+Specifically when a patch is needed that interposes a shared library function that is not already called by the main executable (e.g. no PLT entry).
+Shiva can interpose shared library functions that are already linked to the executable and have a PLT entry, within it's normal ET_REL based patching model.
+Though when the need arises to hook an external shared library function outside of the local PLT then the Shiva prelinker `/bin/shiva-ld` can be used to inject a DT_NEEDED entry in the dynamic segment for a shared object patch.
+This shared object will have the hooked version of the function which will be linked at runtime.
+The interposed function can optionally call the original function. *Use dlsym()'s RTLD_NEXT functionality to obtain the original function address.* Global variables within shared libraries can also be interposed using this method.

 #### Shiva MicroPrograms

 Similarly to Shiva patches a microprogram is also another type of Shiva module and is therefore an ELF relocatable object with a large code model.
 The only defining difference is that microprograms have an entry point function `void * shiva_init(shiva_ctx_t *ctx)` which is executed right after the ld-linux.so finishes.
-This is similar to an LKM that has an init_module function except the module is executing in userland and generally is executed right before the target program's `_start()` function.
+This is similar to an LKM that has an init_module function except the module is executing in userland and generally is executed right before the target program's `_start()` function